Pasar al contenido principal Saltar al pie de página del mapa del sitio

 States Requiring All or Most Employers To Use E-Verify

-While certain public and private employers and government contractor might be required to use the E-Verify system under applicable law, any business in any state may use the system to verify new hires voluntarily.
+While certain public and private employers and government contractors might be required to use the E-Verify system under applicable law, any business in any state may use the system to verify new hires voluntarily.

 However, employers should discuss with legal counsel whether they would want to do so voluntarily.